 Much like the GOL lounge described above, they favor the number of seats over the usefulness of the seats in this long and offer lots of round bench seats that aren’t much good for sitting or working, unfortunately.
 The look is similar too, not overly stylish.

-The buffet, however, is fairly decent for a domestic lounge with plenty of pre-made fresh rolls, desserts, muffins, and fruit.
+However, the buffet is fairly decent for a domestic lounge with plenty of pre-made fresh rolls, desserts, muffins, and fruit.
 Hot options are pasta and chicken croquettes.
-Drinks are plentiful and include water, soft drinks in cans, a coffee machine, and alcoholic drinks including canned beers, wine, and cocktails from a manned bar.
+Drinks are plentiful and include water, soft drinks in cans, a coffee machine, and alcoholic drinks, including canned beers, wine, and cocktails from a staffed bar.
 There are also showers you can make use of.

 4. Plaza Premium Lounge In Domestic Departures, Terminal 2

-This lounge is open 0600 – 2200 every day and can be found in the restricted area on Level 1 in Terminal 2, after security, towards the gates.
+This lounge is open from 6:00 am – 10:00 pm every day and can be found in the restricted area on Level 1 in Terminal 2, after security, towards the gates.
 This is a big lounge with 220 seats and is really stylish.
 This lounge can be accessed by those with a premium credit card from American Express, such as the Platinum Card® from American Express, which gives you and 2 guests complimentary access.
 If you have a Priority Pass membership, you can also access this lounge.

 Drink-wise there are sodas, coffee, beer, wines, and spirits.
-It’ hard to choose between this and the GOL Premium Lounge In Domestic Departures.
+It’s hard to choose between this and the GOL Premium Lounge In Domestic Departures.
 This one looks nicer, the GOL has better food.

 4. Plaza Premium Lounge In Arrivals, Terminal 2

-This lounge is open 1400 – 2200 every day and can be found in the non-restricted area on Level 2 of the car park building in Terminal 2.
+This lounge is open from 2:00 – 10:00 pm every day and can be found in the non-restricted area on Level 2 of the car park building in Terminal 2.
 It has shower rooms, private relaxation suites, a VIP room, and a meeting room.
 We have not reviewed this lounge.